How Often to Wash Bedding

 What if my bedding is too worn to donate?

-Recycle it using textile drop-offs or repurpose it into pet supplies or cleaning cloths.
+Recycle it using textile drop-offs (see Earth911) or repurpose into rags and pet bedding.
+For mattress recycling programs, see Bye Bye Mattress.

 Can Bedding and Towels be Washed Together?
 Discover the Answer!